Azerbaijan frees rights campaigner's husband from prison

 Amnesty International regards the Yunuses as prisoners of conscience and say their case is one of several in which rights activists and journalists have been jailed this year.

-Human rights groups have highlighted health problems the Yunuses have been suffering from and said the court proceedings violated their right to a fair trial.
+Human rights groups have highlighted health issues the Yunuses have been suffering from and said the court proceedings violated their right to a fair trial.

 Though a court released Arif on Thursday, it barred him from leaving the capital.